-I’m a freelance journalist and author who writes about ideas and developments in science, health, nature, and the built environment.
-I’m also a PhD student in environmental science and a Coasts & Communities IGERT fellow at UMass Boston (see an interview with me on CASW Showcase about being a science writer back in school).
-I was a Knight Science Journalism Fellow at MIT for 2015-2016.
-My work has appeared in the Boston Globe, Nautilus, MIT Technology Review, New Scientist, Nature, Science, Wired, Harvard Magazine, Architect, and other publications.
+I’m a writer and interdisciplinary researcher interested in urban environmental governance, infrastructure history, and climate change adaptation.
+I’m currently a Visiting Assistant Professor in environmental studies and Core Fellow at Boston College.
+I received my PhD in environmental sciences from UMass Boston, where I was an IGERT Coasts and Communities Fellow (hear my remarks as Graduate Student Speaker of 2022).
+I was a Public Research Fellow at the Norman P. Leventhal Map and Education Center at the Boston Public Library in 2020-2021.
+I’m also a freelance journalist and author who writes about ideas and developments in science, nature, and the built environment, and was a Knight Science Journalism Fellow at MIT in 2015-2016.
+My work has appeared in the Boston Globe, MIT Technology Review, Nautilus, Politico, CityLab, New Scientist, Nature, Science, Wired, The Atlantic, Harvard Magazine, Architect, and other publications.
 My article on suburban forests for CityLab won the 2017 David Perlman Award for Excellence in Science Journalism – News from the American Geophysical Union.
 I’m the author of Superdove: How the Pigeon Took Manhattan….And the World, a natural history of pigeons published by Smithsonian Books, which was acclaimed in the New York Times Book Review, New Scientist, and Audubon.
 I’m an alum of MIT’s Graduate Program in Science Writing.
-I’m drawn to stories that reveal unexpected insights about the everyday world.